jennimuhonen/linux-kurssi/h5_nimekas.md

 - Tony Teaches Tech 27.4.2021: How to Use a Custom Domain with GitHub Pages. https://www.youtube.com/watch?v=EX4w9hsduNA
 - Tony Teaches Tech 19.8.2021: What are CNAME records? (and how they compare to DNS A records). https://www.youtube.com/watch?v=ZXCQwdVgDno
 - Tony Teaches Tech 7.5.2021.
 How To Lookup DNS Records With The dig Command https://www.youtube.com/watch?v=iESSCDnC74k
+- Uptimia 16.4.2024.
+What Does The Authority Section In Dig Results Mean? https://www.uptimia.com/questions/what-does-the-authority-section-in-dig-results-mean
 - Webmasters: Why does typing in my site's IP address bring up a different site? https://webmasters.stackexchange.com/questions/113237/why-does-typing-in-my-sites-ip-address-bring-up-a-different-site